Understanding Obsessive-Compulsive Disorder -- the Basics

-Obsessive-compulsive disorder (OCD) is a type of anxiety disorder.
+Obsessive-compulsive disorder (OCD) at one time was considered a type of anxiety disorder, but it is now thought to be its own unique condition.
 It goes beyond the ordinary "double-checking" and worrying that all of us do from time to time.
 Everybody sometimes wants to make sure the doors are locked or the oven is off.
 For people with OCD, these thoughts and behaviors are so magnified that they interfere with everyday routines, jobs, and relationships.
 For example, people with OCD have been known to wash their hands for eight hours in a day or reorganize their entire household every day.

 Obsessive-compulsive disorder doesn't go away by itself.
 It can't be controlled by willpower alone.
 People with OCD are trapped in patterns of senseless thoughts and behaviors beyond their control.
 Even after long periods of relative normalcy, obsessive thoughts and compulsive actions may return without apparent cause.

 Obsessions are disturbing recurrent ideas or impulses that intrude on a person's mind.
 They may take the form of fears that harm will come to oneself or to a loved one.
 They may be an extreme worry about getting contaminated, a dread of illness, or an overpowering need to do things perfectly.
-Sometimes these obsessions have a violent or sexual nature.
+Sometimes these obsessions involve religious, sexual, or violent themes.

 Compulsions are repetitive actions driven by obsessions.
 The most common obsessions are contamination, doubt, and loss.
 These result in the common compulsions of hand washing, checking, and hoarding.
 Some obsessive-compulsive actions, such as uncontrollable counting or praying, aren't obvious to others.
 People with OCD often fear that if they do not perform these acts, something bad will happen to them or to others.